VR-25/acc/README.md

 ---
 #### LATEST CHANGES

+**2019.3.3-r1 (201903031)**
+- `acc -f|--force|--full <capacity>`: charge to a given capacity (fallback: 100) once and uninterrupted.
+- `acc -s s` has an "auto" option (unsets switch).
+- `acc -v $@` commands accept and output voltage values in millivolts only.
+Outputs include the unit (e.g., 4050mV).
+- `acc -v file:millivolts` saves settings to config if <file> works.
+- Additional devices support
+- Custom charging voltage limit is automatically set on boot (without `onBoot=file:voltage`).
+- Daemon exit text
+- General fixes and optimizations
+- Faster power supply log generator - users no longer have  wait for it.
+- `rebootOnPause= # After set seconds (disabled if null).`
+- The output of `acc -v :` is cleaner.
+- Updated documentation and debugging tools

 **2019.2.27 (201902270)**
 - Advanced and assisted charging voltage control.
 Refer to README.md or `acc --help` for details.
 - Automatically unset nonworking charging switch (fallback to cycling through all).